 The objective is to describe the SDAP architecture and the SDAP entity from a functional point of view.
-The specified functionality only applies to UE with connection to the 5G-CN.
+The specified functionality only applies to UE with connection to the 5G-CN and UE in SL unicast, groupcast or broadcast communications.

 4.2 SDAP architecture